-These days content is king and many professionals are seeking a good corporate portrait to help them promote their brand.
+These days content is king and many professionals want a good corporate portrait to help them promote their brand.

 The most common route is a headshot on a white background.

 These photos are usually taken in a studio or a portable studio.
 I do many of these and they are always nice and predictable.